Most Affordable Neighborhoods in Los Angeles, CA

 Units Available

 If you’re looking for a great, affordable neighborhood in Los Angeles, Koreatown might be the perfect place!
-It has an average rent price of $2,437, while the city’s average stands at $2,163.
-In the last year, prices have decreased by 0.7%.
-Koreatown is near Exposition Park Rose Garden, Koreatown Plaza, and Westlake/Macarthur Park Station.
+It has an average rent price of $2,450, while the city’s average stands at $2,169.
+In the last year, prices have decreased by 0.2%.
+Koreatown is near Vista Hermosa Natural Park, Westlake/Macarthur Park Station, and Koreatown Plaza.

 East Hollywood